Named user licensing is a common requirement, that is typically found in

-- SaaS applications: there is only one backend, receiving all incoming requests.
+- SaaS applications: there is only one application backend, receiving all incoming requests, which can originate from web, desktop or mobile clients.
 Only one physical installation communicates with SLASCONE.
 The user id (username or email address) has to be unique across all end-customers.

 CREATING A NAMED USER EDITION